mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial2/README.md

 ##### 01. WEB: Introduction to HTML/CSS
 The following section is from [here](http://learn.shayhowe.com/html-css/building-your-first-web-page/) and provides a good understanding of Web Basics.
-The text in this section is form the following site: http://learn.shayhowe.com/html-css/building-your-first-web-page.
 Please refer to it for more information.

-Likewise, if you are interested in diving deeper, you are recommended to work through the following 7 hour [course](https://www.codecademy.com/learn/web), on Code Academy.
+Likewise, if you are interested in diving deeper, you are recommended to work through the following (7 hour) [course](https://www.codecademy.com/learn/web), on Code Academy.

+A **Website** has 2 main components:

 **HTML**, *HyperText Markup Language*, gives content structure and meaning by defining that content as, for example, headings, paragraphs, or images.